Managing your auto loan: 5 strategies

 4. Consider refinancing

 If you struggle to make your auto payments — or if making regular payments has helped your credit score improve — refinancing your auto loan can help you get better rates and terms.
-Refinancing involves getting a new loan, potentially with a new interest rate or term length, and using it to repay your old loan.
+Refinancing involves getting a new loan, potentially with an improved refinance rate or term length, and using it to repay your old loan.

-This isn’t the perfect solution for every borrower.
 Before moving ahead, calculate potential savings.
-If refinancing your auto loan isn’t the best solution for your finances, but you have other outstanding debts, consider refinancing a different loan instead.
+If refinancing your auto loan is unlikely to save you money, but you have other outstanding debts, consider refinancing a different loan instead.
 You could free up extra cash to pay down the auto loan.

 5. Communicate with your lender